Abstract

 Children aged 7 to 11 years visiting their primary care pediatrician for a wide range of reasons were studied to determine the one-year prevalence of DSM-III disorders and the r...

-A Comparison of the Structured Clinical Interview for DSM-III-R and Clinical Diagnoses
+The Structured Clinical Interview for DSM-III-R (SCID)

 Publication Info